-Company purchases are often divided into three categories depending on the expenses associated with them: Class A, B and C purchases.
+Company purchases are often divided into three categories depending on the expenses associated with them: Class A, B and C purchases, as known as tail spend.
 But if you look at these purchases through the lens of total cost of ownership (TCO), the order is reversed.
-Class C purchases, which seem mundane at first glance, are much more important than they look.
+Tail spend, which seem mundane at first glance, are much more important than they look.

 Three purchasing categories

 Let's look in detail at the characteristics of each of these categories:

 - Class A purchases are strategic purchases that provide direct input into the production process, and are now almost always optimised by businesses.
 Examples include raw materials for industrial businesses.